kktsvetkov/krumo/README.md

 ------------------------------------------------------------------------------
 There are several skins pre-installed with this package, but if you wish you can create skins of your own.
 The skins are simply CSS files that are prepended to the result that Krumo prints.

+To the Krumo skin, you have to set it at `krumo::$skin`:

+	krumo::$skin = 'blue';

 If you want to use images in your CSS (for background, list-style, etc), you have to put them inline inside the CSS class as data URIs:

 	background-image: url(data:image/gif;base64,R0lGODlhCQAJALMAAP///wAAAP///wAA...AJAAkAAAQTEIAna33USpwt79vncRpZgpcGRAA7);